laminas/laminas-feed/doc/book/zend.feed.http-clients.md

-# HTTP Clients and zend-feed
+# HTTP Clients and laminas-feed

-Several operations in zend-feed's Reader subcomponent require an HTTP client:
+Several operations in laminas-feed's Reader subcomponent require an HTTP client:

 - importing a feed
 - finding links in a feed